- Golubac Fortress

 A two-night stay at the locally rated 4-star Hilton Garden Inn Budapest Hotel (4Q) is the ideal way to see the attractions of this historic city.
 Plus, you’ll have a choice of included excursions: a city tour that will reveal UNESCO-listed Buda Castle and the Hungarian Parliament buildings, or an included culinary-themed walking tour to the First Strudel House and Central Market Hall.
 Then, embark Spirit of the Danube for a six-night cruise visiting Vukovar and Donji Milanovac before heading through the dramatic scenery of the Iron Gates gorge to Golubac and Belgrade.

-2 nights Breakfasts only in a hotel, 11 nights Full Board aboard the ship
+2 nights Breakfasts only in a hotel, 6 nights All Inclusive aboard the ship

 19 meals: 8 breakfasts, 5 lunches and 6 dinners